Did It in a Minute

-"Did It in a Minute" is a song performed by American musical duo Hall & Oates.
-Written by member Daryl Hall with Sara and Janna Allen, the song was released as the third of four singles from their tenth studio album Private Eyes in March 1982.
+"Did It in a Minute" is a song performed by American duo Hall & Oates.
+Written by Daryl Hall with Sara and Janna Allen, the song was released as the third of four singles from the duo's tenth studio album Private Eyes in March 1982.
 Daryl Hall performs lead vocals, while John Oates provides backing harmony vocals.

 Background

+As Daryl Hall said in a 2015 interview, " I was in the car with Janna (Allen), and she said, "I got this idea for a chorus," and she sang that chorus.
+That's how it all started.
+And I said, "That's great."
+We got out of the car, I went to a keyboard, and I put the chords to it.
+I worked on a verse, and then Sara (Allen) and I sat and wrote the lyrics together for the verse.
+So it was sort of a three-way collaboration on that song."